Comment on page

 Q&A can be in all directions:

-Instructor poses questions, students answer
+- Instructor poses questions, learners answer

-Students ask, instructor answers
+- Learners ask, instructor answers

-Students can use the platform to interact with one another, regarding video content:
+Learners can use the platform to interact with one another, regarding video content:

-- Reply to other students' questions
+- Reply to other learners' questions